 - Determination of Rh blood type

-- Ultrasound to estimate gestational age
+- Manual pelvic exam and/or ultrasound to estimate the gestational age

 - Blood pressure measurement

 Some additional tests may be performed based on requirements/laws specific to each geographic location.